 Will I be required to travel for events?

-This depends on factors including the COVID-19 pandemic situation and government guidance.
+.
 Most of the programme’s core activity (e.g., workshops, writing rooms) will be delivered online to ensure everybody can attend, regardless of their location.
-The programme may also include two residential weekend masterclasses at Tŷ Newydd Writing Centre – our national writing centre.
+The programme will also includetwo residential weekend masterclasses at Tŷ Newydd Writing Centre – our national writing centre.

 You’ll have access to a ticket budget to spend on travel to Tŷ Newydd, and on tickets for additional courses, literary events and festivals of your choice.